Wednesday, December 29, 2021

 In other areas of She Killed in Ecstasy, there is a satisfying mix of carnage and eroticism.
 The scenes that shine the most in this regard are the well-executed death scenes, most notably the one where Howard Vernon’s character gets stabbed over a dozen times in the genitals.

-On the other hand, the other three main performances are great in their respective roles as they just sit back and let Soledad Miranda’s character savagely inflict pain on them.
+On the other hand, the other three main performances are excellent in their respective roles, as they just sit back and let Soledad Miranda’s character savagely inflict pain on them.
 Also, there is a scene that is oddly reminiscent of a moment in Vampyros Lesbos's film.
 And in this scene, Jess Franco’s character becomes the victim as Soledad Miranda’s character slowly tortures him while he sits in a chair.

 She Killed in Ecstasy gets an excellent release from Severin Films, highly recommended.